Codecademy/docs/content/r/concepts/operators/operators.md

 R supports the following arithmetic operators:

-- Addition, `+`, for returning the sum of two numbers.
+- Addition, `+`, which returns the sum of two numbers.
-- Subtraction, `-`, for returning the difference between two numbers.
+- Subtraction, `-`, which returns the difference between two numbers.
-- Multiplication, `*`, for returning the product of two numbers.
+- Multiplication, `*`, which returns the product of two numbers.
-- Division, `/`: Division, for returning the quotient of two numbers.
+- Division, `/`: Division, which returns the quotient of two numbers.
-- Exponents, `^`, for returning the value of one number raised to the power of another.
+- Exponents, `^`, which returns the value of one number raised to the power of another.
-- Modulus, `%%`, for returning the remainder of one number divided by another.
+- Modulus, `%%`, which returns the remainder of one number divided by another.
-- Integer Division, `%/%`, returning the integer quotient of two numbers.
+- Integer Division, `%/%`, which returns the integer quotient of two numbers.

 ## Assignment operators